Lurkrazy/TVM-new-papers/MUFuser.md

 ## Notes

+* Good for Matmul and self-attention, not yet work for convolution.

-Add Triton as a baseline: "Finally, the PTX code produced by Triton is converted into the TVM runtime library using the ```runtime.module.loadfile_ptx``` interface and encapsulated within an ```OperatorModule``` for evaluation."
+* Add Triton as a baseline: "Finally, the PTX code produced by Triton is converted into the TVM runtime library using the ```runtime.module.loadfile_ptx``` interface and encapsulated within an ```OperatorModule``` for evaluation."